srid/emanote/README.md

 - [ ] Proper footnote styling: take Tufte style (sidebar refs) into consideration
 - [ ] Milestone: `./emanote -C ~/code/haskell-knowledge-base` should just work.
   - [ ] Redirect to README.md if there is no index.md (Obsidian publish behaviour)
+  - [x] Add docker image
-  - [ ] Add docker image, and then use it from haskell KB's CI.
+  - [ ] Use docker image from haskell KB's CI.

 Before beta release,